bbzfc/bbzfc/docs/bbzfc_specs/match_types.md

 Under this category, the following match types will exist:

 1. **Free play**.
 Destroy as many tanks from opposing teams as possible, and don't get destroyed yourself.
 2. **Capture the flag**.
-Get the other team **Team Flag**, and bring it to your base.
+Get the other team's **Team Flag**, and bring it to your base.
 If you manage to bring it to your base, all tanks from the opposing team are destroyed.

 Like with the **Every man for himself** category, games under this category can be infinite, or time controlled.
 However, in timed games, after the game ends, and team's level and scoring information is updated.
 If it was a